TROMP

 for marimba and/or vibraphone for one player

-The following may be presented in separate videos, none of which should be older than one year.
+The following may be presented in separate videos, which should be recorded on or after 19 January 2025:

-(1.a.)
-Perform a 3- to 5-minute piece composed between 1650 and 1950 that is not written by J.S.
+• perform a 3- to 5-minute piece composed between 1650 and 1950 that is not written by J.S.
 Bach.
 It can be a straightforward adaptation or a creative transformation in any style of music, as long as a score can be provided.
+It can be an entire piece or a movement of a larger piece.

-(1.b.)
-Perform any 3- to 6-minute solo for two- or four-mallets for marimba or vibraphone from Intermediate Masterworks for Marimba, or one composed by composers such as David Friedman, Gene Koshinski, Emmanuel Séjourné, Julie Spencer, Ivan Trevino, Andrei Pushkarev or Takayoshi Yoshioka.
+• perform any 3- to 6-minute solo for two- or four-mallets for marimba or vibraphone from Intermediate Masterworks for Marimba, or one composed by these composers David Friedman, Mark Glentworth, Gene Koshinski, Kazunori Miyake, Emmanuel Séjourné, Julie Spencer, Ivan Trevino, Eric Sammut, Andrei Pushkarev or Takayoshi Yoshioka.

-(1.c.)
-Perform a 3- to 6-minute piece of your choice.
+• perform a 3- to 6-minute piece of your choice.
 This may be an excerpt of a larger piece; and may include a sound track, singing, or speaking.
+The piece may include additional percussion instruments as long as the mallet instrument remains the main instrument of the composition.

-5 candidates will be selected to perform in the final round.
+5 candidates plus one wildcard will be selected to perform in the final round.

 FESTIVAL EXPERIENCE & PRIZES

 Finalists will receive a TROMP Next Gen: Mallet Competition diploma and a percussion goodie bag.
-Only the 5 finalists qualify for the official prizes:
+Only the 5 finalists and one wildcard qualify for the official prizes:

 1. First Prize € 1.000